Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Facebook Ads CPA

 The average CPA for Facebook Ads can vary widely depending on factors such as targeting, ad quality, specific service, and competition.
 On average, dental practices might expect a CPA ranging from $50 to $150, and you’re going to pay more for higher-end procedures like implants and Invisalign.
-When running a brand awareness campaign, Facebook Ads can be more cost-effective, but conversions might be lower compared to Google Ads due to users’ lower intent.
+For ortho practices, CPA is typically higher, maybe $100-210 for a new patient.
+Of course, your CPA will ultimately also depend on how effective you are at converting phone calls and consultations.

 Google Ads CPA

-When Should Dentists Consider Online Advertising?
+When Should Dentists and Orthodontists Consider Online Advertising?

 Effective online advertising campaigns, such as on Google or Facebook, and Instagram, can be a game-changer for dental practices.
 But whether or not to run a campaign will depend on your practice’s market, budget, and objectives.